-Securities registered pursuant to Section 12(b) of th ie Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share e ANNX The Nasdaq Stock Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant t is a well-known seasoned issuer, as o defined in Rule 405 of the Securities Act.
-Yes □ No ☒ Indicate by check mark if the Registrant is not required to file reports pursuar nt to Section 13 or 15(d) of the Act.
-Yes □ No ⊠ nths (or for such shorter period that th red to be filed by Section 13 or 15(d) of the Securities be Registrant was required to file such reports), and (2) very Interactive Data File required to be submitted 12 months (or for such shorter period that the Registrant Indicate by check mark whether the Reg reporting company, or an emerging growth compan company," and "emerging growth company" in Rul ny.
-See the definitions of "large accele accelerated filer, a non-accelerated filer, a smaller erated filer," "accelerated filer," "smaller reporting Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicat complying with any new or revised financial account , elected not to use the extended transition period for Section 13(a) of the Exchange Act.
-1 3 6 3 gistrant has filed a report on and attest ation to its management's assessment of the effectivenes accounting firm that prepared or issued its audit rep ort. 🗆 e i neck mark whether the financial statements of the Registrant included in the filing reflect the correction 1 , compensation received by any of the Registrant's ex ts that required a recovery analysis of incentive-based 1 , , , , 0 I in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes , 1 3 (Stock held by non-affiliates of the Registrant (based on (based of 22) was approximately \$125 million.
+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share ANNX The Nasdaq Stock Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a we ell-known seasoned issuer, a s defined in Rule 405 of the Securities Act.
+Yes □ No  ₹ Indicate by check mark if the Registrant is not required to file reports pursu ant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the Registrant: Exchange Act of 1934 during the preceding 12 months (or has been subject to such filing requirements for the past 90 for such shorter period that nired to be filed by Section 13 or 15(d) of the Securities the Registrant was required to file such reports), and (2) Indicate by check mark whether the Registrant bursuant to Rule 405 of Regulation S-T ($\S232.405$ of this ovas required to submit such files).
+Yes \boxtimes No \square every Interactive Data File required to be submitted g 12 months (or for such shorter period that the Registra nt Indicate by check mark whether the Registrant reporting company, or an emerging growth company.
+See company," and "emerging growth company" in Rule 12b-2 the definitions of "large acce n accelerated filer, a non-accelerated filer, a smaller elerated filer," "accelerated filer," "smaller reporting arge accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company complying with any new or revised financial accounting st tandards provided pursuant that has filed a report on and atte estation to its management's assessment of the effective nes If securities are registered pursuant to Section 1 12(b) of the Act, indicate by check mark whether the financial statements of the Registrant included in the filing reflect the correction of an n error to previously issued f inancial statements.
+Indicate by check mark whether any of those er compensation received by any of the Registrant's executiv ents that required a recovery analysis of incentive-based at recovery period pursuant to $\$240.10D-1(b)$. \square Indicate by about mark whather the Degistrent is a shall company (as defin ad in Pula 12h 2 of the Eychange Act) Vas 🗆 No

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☒ As of June 30, 2022, the aggregate market value of the Registrant's Common Stock held by non-affiliates of the Registrant (based on the closing sales price of such shares on the Nasdaq Global Select Market on June 30, 2022) was approximately \$125 million.
 For purposes of calculating the aggregate market value of shares held by non-affiliates, we have assumed that all outstanding shares are held by non-affiliates, except for shares held by each of our executive officers, directors and 10% or greater stockholders.
-This calculation does not reflect a
+This calculation does not reflect a determination that such parties are affiliates for any other purpose.